ashi009/bestroutetb/README.md

     subnets to be routed to VPN gateway.
 Default to `US,GB,JP,HK`.
   * `--onlyAPNIC` is used ignore non-APNIC administered IPs.
 When not set, non-APNIC IPs will be routed by VPN gateway.
 Default not set.
-  * `specs` is a list of country abbreviation names or IP subnet, seperated with comma(,).
+  * `SPECS` is a list of country abbreviation names or IP subnet, seperated with comma(,).
 The abbreviation names can be found in `countries.res`.

-This script will output directives to `stdout`, and statistic info to `stderr`, so please redirect `stdout` to a file.
+This script will output rules in *JSON* to `stdout`, and statistic info to `stderr`, so please redirect `stdout` to a file.
 Recommend use `generate.sh` instead.

+JSON structure:

+    [
+      Rule,
+      ...
+    ]

+`Rule` structure:

+    {
+      "prefix": "dest",
+      "mask": "netmask",
+      "length", netmaskLength,
+      "gw": "net|vpn"'"
+    }

 Example: